debops/debops/docs/code-standards-policy.rst

 :ref:`"hard" dependencies <debops_policy__ref_code_standards_hard_role_dependencies>`
 in the :file:`meta/main.yml`.

-It's also possible to pass configuration values to a depenent role if the involved role is offering dedicated variables for this purpose (*TODO: Add reference to related subsection*).
+It's also possible to pass configuration values to a dependent role if the involved role is offering dedicated
+:ref:`dependent variables <debops_policy__ref_code_standards_dependent_variables>`
+for this purpose.
 With soft dependencies custom playbook authors are therefore free to pass values from arbitrary sources according to their requirements.

 **Example:**